Our Investment Strategies

 Index-based investing, for instance, does not presume that future returns will be adequate; the goal, rather, is to gain ‘exposure’ to a given asset class or sector, such as large-company stocks or international stocks.
 The return will be what it will be.
 That exposure is described by superficial features such as size, geographic location, industry sector, historical price volatility, and one or two valuation measures such as the price-earnings ratio.
 Those are descriptive of the package, but say little about how the package might do in the future.

 We focus on predictive attributes of a security or sector, which are qualities that are suggestive of rewarding future returns.
 Perhaps the most obvious predictive attribute is undervaluation – something that is far too cheap relative to a relevant measure of its worth, such as net asset value or earnings.
 There are others, perhaps the most powerful one being an owner-operated company, in which the controlling party is also the largest shareholder and has substantial capital at risk.
 These are often founders, such as was the case in companies as varied as Wal-Mart, Apple, and Starbucks, among better-known examples.
-A relatively small portion of publicly-traded companies fit this category; the vast majority are agency-operated, in which the CEO is the standard employee whose wealth is built through a compensation package as opposed to a major investment in the company.
+A relatively small portion of publicly-traded companies fit this category; the vast majority are agency-operated, in which the CEO is the standard employee whose wealth is built through a compensation package as opposed to a major equity stake in the company.

 Another predictive attribute is a hidden or dormant asset, one that is not currently producing much or any revenues.
 Because they do not manifest themselves on the income statement, dormant assets may be accorded little or no value in the stock price.
 Yet they might have substantial value.
 An example would be a cable television company that owns broadcast spectrum rights that have yet to become operational, or a land company that owns oil or mineral rights that have yet to be exploited and would cost little to develop.